christianstanfield/Code-Challenge-2/README.md

 For testing, we recommend using rspec.
 An initial setup has already been included in the project though you are not required to use this setup.
 To use the provided setup:

-1. gem install bundler installs bundler.
+1. `gem install bundler` installs bundler.
-2. bundle install installs rspec and other dependencies.
+2. `bundle install` installs rspec and other dependencies.
-3. bundle exec rspec run all tests in the spec/ directory.
+3. `bundle exec rspec` run all tests in the `spec/` directory.

-All of your tests should be added under the spec/ directory.
+All of your tests should be added under the `spec/` directory.
 There are lots of online resources for writing tests in rspec.
-Feel free to look at any of them. https://blog.teamtreehouse.com/an-introduction-to-rspec seems like a decent one to start with.
+Feel free to look at any of them. [this](https://blog.teamtreehouse.com/an-introduction-to-rspec) seems like a decent one to start with.

 # Submission